-Pre/Corequisite: P (RQ) NURSG-502 NURSG-503 NURSG-512 NURSG-608, C: NURGP-609 (RQ) This is the first of three didactic-practicum dyads in the Nurse Educator track.
-The didactic course focuses on roles and responsibilities that are applicable to advanced clinical practice in any setting, for example, evidence-based practice, consulting on complex patients, and teaching and interprofessional collaboration.
-Online discussion seminars provide opportunities for Nurse Educator students, faculty and clinical preceptors to discuss issues and assess experience related to implementation of this role.
+Pre/Corequisite: P (RQ) NURSG-502 NURSG-503 NURSG-512 NURSG-608, C: NURGP-609 (RQ)

+This is the first of three didactic-practicum dyads in the Nurse Educator Track.
+The didactic course focuses on roles and responsibilities that are applicable to advanced clinical practice in any setting, for example, evidenced based practice, consultation for complex patients, Clinical education and interprofessional collaboration.
+Online discussion seminars provide opportunities for Nurse Educator students, faculty and clinical preceptors to discuss issues and asses experiences related to implementation of this role.
 NOTE: Students registered for NURSG 609 must also register for NURGP 609 in order to complete the course requirements and receive credit for this course.